225 Beacon is located on the south side of Beacon, between Clarendon and Dartmouth, with 223 Beacon to the east and 227 Beacon to the west.

 Benjamin Ellis was owner of the Ellis Fire Appliance Company, which sold fire protection equipment, and was a noted fire buff (“spark”) who went to almost every working fire in Boston.
 In 1960, he estimated that he had been to more than 60,000 fires, including the Cocoanut Grove fire in November of 1942, where he assisted in the rescue work.
 According to Boston on Fire by Stephanie Schorow, he “installed firehouse-style brass poles in his four-story office on High street, just so he could get out of the building faster.”

-In 1949, Benjamin Ellis married Rachel Sturgis Codman.
+In August of 1949, Benjamin Ellis married Rachel Sturgis Codman.
 After their marriage, they lived at 225 Beacon.
-Lottie Ellis continued to live with them until her death in 1955.
+Lottie Ellis continued to live with them until her death in March of 1955.

 Benjamin and Rachel Ellis continued to live at 225 Beacon in the 1980s.
 He died in February of 1988 in a rest home in Brookline.